A favor de las obligaciones imposibles

 Biografía del autor/a

-Carlos Patarroyo, Universidad del Rosario – Bogotá, Colombia
+Carlos Patarroyo, Universidad del Rosario – Bogotá

 Escuela de Ciencias Humanas